Karlštejn

-Karlštejn Castle (hrad Karlštejn; Burg Karlstein) is a castle in the Czech Republic.
-It is a large Gothic castle founded in 1348 by King Charles IV.
-The castle served as a place for safekeeping the Imperial Regalia as well as the Bohemian crown jewels, holy relics, and other royal treasures.
+Karlštejn Castle (hrad Karlštejn; Burg Karlstein) is a large Gothic castle in Czechia, founded in 1348 by King Charles IV.
+It served as a place for safekeeping the Imperial Regalia as well as the Bohemian crown jewels, holy relics, and other royal treasures.
 Karlštejn is among the most famous and most frequently visited castles in the country.

 Location

-Karlštejn Castle is located in the market town of Karlštejn in the Central Bohemian Region.
+Karlštejn Castle is located in the market town of Karlštejn, in the Central Bohemian Region.
 It is situated on a hill overlooking the Berounka river and the market town proper, roughly 30 km southwest of the capital city of Prague.

 Tourism

-Karlštejn is one of the most famous and most frequently visited castles in the Czech Republic.
-As of 2019, it was the 5th most visited castle with more than 200,000 visitors per year.
+Karlštejn is one of the most popular castles in Czechia.
+As of 2019, it was the fifth most-visited castle, receiving more than 200,000 visitors.